nawtybean/BrightInvoicePublic/README.md

   />
 </picture>

+## Introduction

+BrightInvoice is a simple Open-Source invoice generator solution for small businesses.
+Our user-friendly platform streamlines the invoicing process, saving you time and money.

+BrightInvoice is designed for small businesses and freelancers, so it can be used in a wide range of industries, including but not limited to:

+- Solar Installers
+- Consulting
+- Photography
+- Graphic Design
+- Video Editing
+- Support Services
+- Plumbers
+- Electricians

+Visit [BrightInvoice.co.za](https://brightinvoice.co.za/) for a live version of this app.

+## Techstack

+- Django 4.1.2
+- Bootstrap 5
+- HTML
+- Javascript
+- CSS

+The live version is hosted on a VM by [Absolute Hosting](https://absolutehosting.co.za/) running Ubuntu 22.04, with all DNS records hosted on CloudFlare ensuring end to end SSL encryption.

+Payment integration for recurring billing is handled through [PayFast](https://payfast.io/)

 ## Installation and Configuration

 Let’s get started - Local development !
 ====================

+Before we get started, it is important to note that this app is a Multi-Tenant app using ID's to seperate the tenants.
+The app uses subdomains i.e. yourcompany.brightinvoice.co.za to identify different tenants.

 1\.
 Fork the Repo and Create Virtual Environment
 =============================================